-This policy provides for the conditions and process under which scheme owners can have their schemes accepted by EA and covered by the EA-MLA.
-In short, schemes are covered by the EA-MLA when scheme owners:
+This policy provides for the conditions and process under which scheme owners can have their schemes evaluated by EA and, if successfully evaluated, used for accreditation by EA NABs.
+In short, schemes can be used for accreditation by EA NABs when scheme owners:

 - Do not establish requirements other than those established in ISO/IEC 17011 for the accreditation bodies and the relevant standards used by EA to establish its MLA scopes for conformity assessment bodies;

 - Do not have any role in the assessment and recognition of conformity assessment bodies.

 In accordance with EA-1/22, any scheme owner applying for having its scheme evaluated by EA in view of its accreditation by EA national accreditation bodies (NABs) shall contact the NAB in the country where the scheme is most used.
 This so-called “home AB” (hAB) will perform analysis of the scheme and report the outcome of it to the EA Secretariat.
 A 30-day call for comments will be launched among EA Members in order to confirm the scheme’s evaluation by the hAB.
 In case of divergent opinions, a consensus shall be found between the disagreeing NABs, the hAB and the scheme owner.
 When a consensus is reached, the scheme can be used for accreditation by EA NABs which will be kept informed by the EA Secretariat.